 Symbolism describes the use of concrete images to convey abstract ideas.
 Because this literary device is widely open to interpretation, and because many readers form different relationships to concrete objects, this is one of the more slippery elements of literature to both understand and convey to an audience.
-Nonetheless, understanding symbolism, and knowing what is a symbol, are crucial to mastering both poetry and prose.
+Nonetheless, understanding symbolism, and knowing what is a symbol, are crucial to writing good poetry and prose.

 What makes symbolism particularly tricky is understanding how an image is being employed in the text.
 For example, fire can represent destruction and evil, but it can also represent regrowth and the cycles of life.
 So, this article demystifies the complexities of symbolism in literature.
-Along the way, we’ll look at symbolism examples in both fiction and poetry, before moving towards representing abstract ideas in your own work.
+Along the way, we’ll look at symbolism examples in poetry and fiction, before moving towards how to represent abstract ideas in your work.

 What is symbolism in literature, and how do you wield it?
 Let’s define this slippery concept.